Making Tax Digital for Income Tax - an agents’ guide on how to get ready

 Quarterly updates

-A separate quarterly update will be needed for each trade or property business – so a sole trader who also rents out a property would have eight quarterly submissions to make each year.
+A separate quarterly update is needed for each trade or property business – so a sole trader who also rents out a property would have eight quarterly submissions to make each year.

-By default, the quarters will follow the tax year, not the accounting period of the business.
+By default, the quarters follow the tax year, not the accounting period of the business.
 Updates must be filed by the 7th of the month following the quarter-end.
-So, the first quarter will run from 6 April to 5 July, and the quarterly update will need to be submitted to HMRC by 7 August.
+So, the first quarter will run from 6 April to 5 July, and the quarterly update needs to be submitted to HMRC by 7 August.

-Quarterly updates will be cumulative, so if an error is discovered in a previous submission, it can be corrected the following quarter.
+Quarterly updates are cumulative, so if an error is discovered in a previous submission, it can be corrected the following quarter.

 You can find out more about quarterly updates in our MTD FAQs.

-After the fourth and final quarterly update has been filed, the taxpayer will need to submit a ‘digital tax return’ to finalise their income tax position for the year.
+After the fourth and final quarterly update has been filed, the taxpayer will need to submit a ‘MTD tax return’ to finalise their income tax position for the year.

-This will have similarities with the current Self-Assessment return, but the digital tax return will be pre-populated with the income and expenses from the quarterly updates already filed.
+This has similarities with the current Self-Assessment return, but the MTD tax return will be pre-populated with the income and expenses from the quarterly updates already filed.
 These entries will then need to be adjusted for accounting and tax purposes (eg disallowing elements of private use or capital expenditure).

 At the same time, other (non-MTD) sources of income, such as bank interest and PAYE income, will need to be reported, or the pre-populated entries will need to be checked.
 Additionally, any capital gains must be declared and relevant reliefs claimed.

-There will be no online filing service provided by HMRC under MTD.
-Self-employed individuals and landlords (or their agent) will have to use compatible software to file the digital tax return.
+There is no online filing service provided by HMRC under MTD.
+Self-employed individuals and landlords in MTD (or their agent) have to use compatible software to file the MTD tax return.
 That software does not necessarily have to be the same software used to file their quarterly updates.

-As with ‘ordinary’ Self-Assessment, the filing deadline will be 31 January following the end of the tax year.
+As with ‘ordinary’ Self-Assessment, the filing deadline is 31 January following the end of the tax year.

 Digital links